 - Only have to teach one class per weekday?

 In 1997, Tim and his wife Debbie made the decision to forego the traditional business model of running a martial arts school.
-Instead, they became one of the first clients of Jim King from Orlando.
-Jim had a new program that he called Transported After-School Martial Arts or TASMA.
+Instead, they became one of the first schools to use a 100% after-school martial arts model.

 I know.
 I know.
 I know.
 What does babysitting have to do with martial arts?
 That’s exactly what I thought back when we profiled Jim in my Martial Arts Professional magazine over a decade ago.

-The answer is that after-school martial arts are not babysitting because, by law, it can’t be babysitting.
+The truth is that after-school martial arts programs are not babysitting because, by law, it can’t be babysitting.

 I’m not a mind reader or a psychic, but I bet you a dollar that you already teach a martial arts class after school.
 Right?
 Are you getting over $400 a month per student for that class?
 I didn’t think so.